ortegasixto7/golang-ticket-api/README.md

 This Test Project pretends to generate tickets using Golang, taking the commit to generate and validate the ticket properly.

+- Create integration
+- Disable integration
 - Generate ticket
 - Validate ticket

-- CRUD App
-- Generate Keys for App
+Install goose (For migrations) goose create sql sql